Kdag-K/kdag/README.md

 which takes care of broadcasting and ordering the transactions across all replicas before feeding them back to the application's *state*.

-Babble is an ordering system that plugs into any application thanks to a very simple interface.
+Kdag is an ordering system that plugs into any application thanks to a very simple interface.
 It uses a consensus algorithm, to replicate and order the transactions, and a blockchain to represent the resulting list.
 A blockchain is a linear data structure composed of batches of transactions, hashed and signed together, easily allowing to verify any transaction.
-So, instead of applying commands directly to the *state*, Babble applications must forward the commands to Babble and let them be processed asynchronously by the consensus system before receiving them back, in blocks, ready to be applied to the *state*.
+So, instead of applying commands directly to the *state*, Kdag applications must forward the commands to Kdag and let them be processed asynchronously by the consensus system before receiving them back, in blocks, ready to be applied to the *state*.

 ### API

-Babble communicates with the App through an `AppProxy` interface, which has two
+Kdag communicates with the App through an `AppProxy` interface, which has two
 implementations:

 - `SocketProxy`: A SocketProxy connects to an App via TCP sockets.
 It enables the application to run in a separate process or machine, and to be written in any programming language.

-- `InmemProxy` : An InmemProxy uses native callback handlers to integrate Babble as a regular Go dependency.
+- `InmemProxy` : An InmemProxy uses native callback handlers to integrate Kdag as a regular Go dependency.

-The `AppProxy` interface exposes three methods for Babble to call the App:
+The `AppProxy` interface exposes three methods for Kdag to call the App:

 - `CommitBlock(Block) ([]byte, error)`: Commits a block to the application and returns the resulting state hash.